 It’s simple for visitors to make an appointment, contact Mayo Clinic, view resources or log into the patient account.
 Putting these elements on the homepage makes its easy to find so they don’t have to go searching around the site.

-Your blog goes hand-in-hand with a strong, user-friendly website.
+Your blog goes hand-in-hand with a strong healthcare digital marketing strategy and user-friendly website.
 With 1 percent of all Google searches related to medical symptoms, and 3.5 billion Google searches, that’s 35 million online medical searches every day.
 Take advantage of all those searches with rich blog content that provides information on health conditions, answers to questions, quick tips and advice they can get without going to the doctor.
 Be sure to plan your editorial calendar around health months or other timely topics relevant to your organization.

 And don’t forget, people take comfort in reading about other patients who have experienced a treatment, condition or surgery they are facing, so this can help boost your blog’s readership numbers.
 While you can feature testimonials in various places around your website, your blog is a great place for reading in-depth about another patient's success.
 Rather than short clips, blogs are trending toward featuring in-depth patient stories on their journey from diagnosis to recovery.